Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Literature Review

 Although numerous studies have developed models for designing multimodal service networks and mobility hubs, explicitly integrating mobility hubs into MaaS optimization frameworks remains a significant and under-explored area. \cite{nair2014equilibrium} and \cite{xanthopoulos2024optimization} captured the interaction between operator resource allocation decisions and traveler path choices.
 However, such analyses primarily treat hubs as mere transfer points, without explicitly considering their strategic role in operator decision-making processes.
 Specifically, service pricing and subsidy between operators are not considered key decision variables, even though they play crucial roles in influencing traveler choices. \cite{xi2024single, xi2024strategizing} proposed frameworks that leverage service capacity and pricing strategies in designing MaaS ecosystems.
 However, these frameworks do not consider the spatial aspects of resource allocation decisions and traveler itineraries, nor do they incorporate physical infrastructure when deciding service strategies.

 The frameworks proposed by \cite{liu2024demand} and \cite{yao2024design} effectively capture the complex interactions among the MaaS platform, service providers, and travelers while considering flexible service strategies in multimodal networks.
 Nonetheless, the role of mobility hubs as key levers in MaaS ecosystem design remains unaddressed.
 Additionally, the above-mentioned studies often require substantial computational resources, hindering their deployments on a city-level scale.
 These gaps call for further modeling approaches capable of capturing strategic interactions among operators and travelers, enhanced by more scalable computational methods.
-A path-based stochastic assignment game approach \citep{liu2024stackelberg, liu2024modeling} addresses some of the scalability and capturing of heterogeneous preferences, but faces others with path generation requirements.
+A path-based stochastic assignment game approach \citep{liu2024modeling} addresses some of the scalability and capturing of heterogeneous preferences, but faces others with path generation requirements.

-This study addresses these gaps by rigorously integrating MH characteristics into MaaS market models, thereby contributing to both theoretical advancement and practical implementation strategies.
+This study addresses these gaps by rigorously integrating MH characteristics as platform control levers into MaaS market models, thereby contributing to both theoretical advancement and practical implementation strategies.
 The main contributions of this study are summarized as follows: